Davis hits 3 at buzzer, Lakers edge Nuggets for 2-0 lead

-LAKE BUENA VISTA, Fla.
-(AP) — Anthony Davis made a 3-pointer as time expired to give the Los Angeles Lakers a 105-103 victory over the Denver Nuggets on Sunday night and a 2-0 lead in the Western Conference finals.
+So when Davis’ 3-pointer swished through the net as time expired to give the Lakers a 105-103 victory over the Denver Nuggets on Sunday night and a 2-0 lead in the Western Conference finals, coach Frank Vogel thought of a Laker who had done it before.

+“That’s a shot Kobe Bryant would hit,” Vogel said.
+“To me, AD coming off, just flying to the wing like that, catch-and-shoot with the biggest game on the line of our season, nothing but net, it’s a Mamba shot.”

+The Lakers were wearing their Black Mamba jerseys.
+They were co-designed by Bryant, their Hall of Fame guard who died Jan.
+26 in a helicopter crash.
+Davis said wearing the jerseys that mean so much to the team made his winner feel even better.

 Davis finished with 31 points.
 He scored Los Angeles’ last 10 points and had 22 in the second half to help the Lakers avoid becoming the latest victim of a Denver comeback.